aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-cgm-to-pdf/_index.md

 type: docs
 weight: 30
 url: /net/convert-cgm-to-pdf/
+description: Convert CGM files to PDF documents with Aspose.PDF library.
+These files used in CAD and presentation graphics applications
 ---

 # Convert CGM to PDF

 CGM is a file extension for a computer graphics metafile file format commonly used in CAD (computer-aided design) and presentation graphics applications.
 CGM is a vector graphics format that supports three different encoding methods: binary (best for program read speed), character-based (produces the smallest file size and allows for faster data transfers) or cleartext encoding (allows users to read and modify the file with a text editor)